-Results by Job Function
+Results by job function

-While the bulk of incomes in the sample are clustered around \$80000 - \$90000, editors and marketing communicators tend to earn less than those working as technical writers.
+While the bulk of incomes in the sample are clustered around \$80000 - \$90000, overall, editors and marketing communicators tend to earn less that those working as technical writers.
 There is considerable variation in the amounts earned by instructional designers and trainers with some in this group being the best paid overall.
 This reflects the continuing strong demand for instructional designers and trainers with current SAP experience.

-Figure 3: Survey 1-Annual salary ranges by main type of work (Survey 1)
+Figure 3: Annual salary ranges by main type of work (survey 1)

-Figure 4: Survey 2-Annual salary ranges by main type of work
+Figure 4: Annual salary ranges by main type of work (survey 2)

-Results by Job Function
+Proportion of Job Function

 Participants in both surveys worked in a variety of roles.
 Often the roles encompassed a number of skills and functions.
-The following charts indicate the main function of each role.
+The following chart indicates the main role: